 The capital-intensive financial institutions generally have multiple lines of businesses, which led to several disconnected technology solutions into the functions.
 This has created a demand for unified applications within the overall organization.

-Most of the BFSI players are investing in EFSS for developing mission-critical banking solutions for risk assessment and mitigation in the business prospects preventing least data breaches.
-For instance, Sun Trust gives the security of customer data and compliance as a primary priority and, therefore, employs multiple solutions from Box Inc. to unify processes.
+Most of the BFSI players invest in EFSS to develop mission-critical banking solutions for risk assessment and mitigation in the business prospects preventing least data breaches.
+For instance, Sun Trust gives customer data and compliance the security as a primary priority and, therefore, employs multiple solutions from Box Inc. to unify processes.
 This has resulted in reduced cost and agility among Sun Trust’s team to commercialize products and services faster.

-The cloud content management, data and security management, and using unsanctioned solutions to share files outside the firewall have become major EFSS functions for deployment among the banking and insurance sectors.
-Significant investments have been made by banking institutions.
+The cloud content management, data and security management, and using unsanctioned solutions to share files outside the firewall have become primary EFSS functions for deployment among the banking and insurance sectors.
+Banking institutions have made significant investments.
 For example, in July 2019, Morgan Stanley partnered with Box Inc. to launch a wealth management digital collaboration product, facilitating encrypted document sharing between clients and financial advisors.

-Further, according to the Identity Theft Center, the share of sensitive records exposed as a result of data breaches in the banking sector constituted 61.1% of all exposed sensitive records in the United States country in 2019.
+Further, according to the Identity Theft Center, the share of sensitive records exposed due to data breaches in the banking sector constituted 61.1% of all exposed sensitive records in the United States country in 2019.

 The BFSI sector accounted for the majority of exposed sensitive records.
 For instance, in 2019, First American Financial Corp. had 885 million records exposed online, including bank transactions, social security numbers, and other confidential files leaked.